-(vii) the responses submitted in the Metering Assessment (if completed).
+(vii) Not used.

 (d) in relation to any Prequalified CMU:

-(xi) the results of the Metering Assessment for the CMU;
+(xi) Not used;

 7.4.5 By no later than 5 Working Days after the date of issue of a Capacity Agreement Notice for a Capacity Committed CMU:

-(c) BM Unit ID and other identification codes for the relevant Meters (as applicable);

-(l) in relation to each Capacity Committed CMU is a Prospective CMU, an Existing CM, or a Proven DSR CMU or an Unproven DSR CMU whether the Capacity Provider is subject to a requirement to complete a Metering Assessment and, if so, the date by which it must be completed;

-(la) where applicable, the date on which a valid Metering Test Certificate was awarded to a Capacity Committed CMU which is a Prospective CMU, an Existing CMU, a Proven DSR CMU or an Unproven DSR CMU;
+(c) Not used;

+(l) Not used;

+(la) Not used;

 7.4A Contents of the Capacity Market Metering Register

+7.4A.1 With respect to each Capacity Auction, the CM Settlement Body must ensure that the following entries are made on the Capacity Market Metering Register from TBD:

+Reference data, which, where applicable, refers to data items as defined in Rule 7.4 and 7.5 required to distinguish the relevant metering data:

+Metering data:

+the Meter Point Administration Numbers for the relevant Meters relating to the CMU;

+whether the Capacity Provider is subject to a requirement to complete a Metering Assessment and, if so, the date by which it must be completed

+where applicable, the date on which a valid Metering Test Certificate was awarded to a Capacity Committed CMU within 5 days of completion

+the responses submitted in the Metering Assessment within 5 days of completion

+Confirmation based on the results of the Metering Assessment on whether a Metering Test is required within 5 days of completion

+BM Unit ID and other identification codes for the relevant Meters

+to record any changes to the Meter Point Administration Numbers, BM Unit IDs and other identification codes for the relevant Meters relating to the CMU within five Working Days following approval

+Status of a DSR Component in accordance with Rule 8.3.4.

-7.4A.1 7.5 Delivery Body amendments to the Capacity Market Register
+7.5 Delivery Body amendments to the Capacity Market Register

 7.5.1 The Delivery Body must update the Capacity Market Register:

-(k) to record the responses to, and result of, any Metering Assessment within five Working Days of the assessment;

-(l) to record the issue of a Metering Test Certificate for a CMU within five Working Days of receipt of the Metering Test Certificate;

-(la) to record the date on which a Capacity Committed CMU is awarded a Metering Test Certificate, within five Working Days of receipt of the Metering Test Certificate;

-(cc) to record any changes to the Meter Point Administration Numbers, BM Unit IDs and other identification codes for the relevant Meters relating to the CMU within five Working Days following approval from the Delivery Body;
+(k) Not used;

+(l) Not used;

+(la) Not used;

+(cc) Not used;

 7.6A Capacity Market Metering Register to be publicly available

-7.6A.1
+7.6A.1 The contents of the Capacity Market Metering Register must be available for inspection by the public on request at reasonable notice during the CM Settlement Body’s working hours or on-line.

+7.6A2 At the request of any person the CM Settlement Body must provide a written statement of any entry on the Capacity Market Metering Register within five Working Days.

 7.7 Applications for rectification of the Capacity Market Register and Appeals

-7.7.1 Where any person considers that an entry maintained in respect of it or any Capacity Committed CMU for which they are the Capacity Provider under this Chapter 7 is factually inaccurate, they may request to the Delivery Body that the entry be amended or deleted.
+7.7.1 Where any person considers that an entry maintained in respect of it or any Capacity Committed CMU for which they are the Capacity Provider under this Chapter 7 as it pertains to the Capacity Market Register is factually inaccurate, they may request to the Delivery Body that the entry be amended or deleted.

 7.7.4 A person who receives a notice under Rule 7.7.3 may dispute the decision and request that the Delivery Body reconsider its decisions to refuse the request for rectification of the Capacity Market Register in accordance with Regulation 69.